Jason Robertson Game Preview: Stars vs. Blackhawks

 Robertson Season Stats Insights

-- Robertson has averaged 18:10 of ice time this season (with a plus-minus of -3).
+- Robertson has averaged 18:13 of ice time this season (with a plus-minus rating of 0).

-- In Robertson's 33 games played this season he's scored in nine of them and netted multiple goals in two.
+- In nine of 34 games this year Robertson has scored a goal, including two games with multiple goals.

-- In 23 of 33 games this season, Robertson has registered a point, and eight of those games included multiple points.
+- Robertson has a point in 24 of 34 games this year, with multiple points in nine of them.

-- Robertson has an assist in 18 of 33 games played this season, including multiple assists three times.
+- Robertson has an assist in 19 of 34 games this year, with multiple assists on four occasions.

-- The implied probability that Robertson hits the over on his points prop total is 37.7%, based on the odds.
+- Robertson has an implied probability of 37% to eclipse his point total based on the odds.

-- The implied probability of Robertson going over his assist prop bet, based on the odds, is 54.5%.
+- There is an implied probability of 55.6% of Robertson going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.